|Bid||0.0000 x 0|

 |1y Target Est||2.00|

-Transform Holdco, the company formed in January to buy the remaining assets of bankrupt Sears Holdings Corp., said it will begin ‘liquidation sales’ this week in 26 stores that will close in late October.
+Transform Holdco, the company formed in January to buy the remaining assets of bankrupt retailer Sears Holdings Corp., disclosed late Thursday a list of the next Sears and Kmart stores to close by the end of February.